DEFRA/ffc-demo-claim-service/README.md

 ```
 Once the port is forwarded, the service can be accessed and tested in the same way as described in the "Test the service" section above.

+## Build Pipeline

+The [CI Pipeline](.azuredevops/build.yaml) does the following
+- The application is validated
+- The application is tested
+- The application is built into deployable artifacts (images and helm charts)
+- Pushing the artifacts to Azure Container Registry

+A detailed description on the build pipeline [wiki page](https://github.com/DEFRA/ado-pipeline-common/blob/main/docs/AppBuildAndDeploy.md)

 # Dynamic provisioning of Azure Service Bus queues (TO BE UPDATED)
 The `provision.azure.yaml` manifest file is used to declare Azure Service Bus queues that will be provisioned for both a deployed Pull Request and for integration tests running in CI.